 Don’t tuck away your failure or sweep it under the rug.
 Fully confront it, own it, and ask yourself why it happened.
 Failure is fuel, capable of propelling you to greater success, but if you ignore it you can’t learn critical lessons from it.
-Every high performer has dozens of epic fail stories because high performers learn more from failure than from success.
+Every high performer has dozens of epic fail stories because high performers learn more from failure than success.
 You can too, but only if you write it down.
-Here’s why.

 Look Deeper At Your Identity.

 I believed my identity was being a successful entrepreneur.
 After all, I was featured in The Wall Street Journal and some other high-profile publications.
 Not only would my failure invalidate all my previous meetings, pitches, and keynotes, but I figured no one would listen to my advice on being a successful entrepreneur in the future.
-I was wrong.
+I was wrong… so wrong.